 \item Discard dominated points and fit the upper envelope of \( \{(\sigma_p^{(k)},\mu_p^{(k)})\} \) by concave hull or smooth interpolation to obtain the governance-efficient frontier. \end{enumerate}

 Because informational return and governance-adjusted risk are not statistically dual quantities, the shape of the frontier in \( (\sigma_p(w),\mu_p(w)) \) space is empirical.
-Existing studies, summarized in Section~\ref{sec:literature}, suggests that in many regulated consumer-facing settings the frontier is approximately concave or inverse-U shaped: marginal informational gains saturate once core categories are included \citep{Recht2019,Taori2020}, while fairness, privacy, and provenance risks typically rise with additional behavioral or weakly curated inputs \citep{Mehrabi2021,Sambasivan2021}.
+Evidence summarized in Section~\ref{sec:literature} suggests that, in many regulated consumer-facing settings, the frontier may be approximately concave or inverse-U shaped: marginal informational gains saturate once core categories are included \citep{Recht2019,Taori2020}, while fairness, privacy, and provenance risks typically rise with additional behavioral or weakly curated inputs \citep{Mehrabi2021,Sambasivan2021}.
 A detailed empirical analysis of frontier shapes and associated confidence intervals is left for future work.